Our urban open spaces

 The ACT Government is responsible for managing and maintaining over 6,800 hectares of public urban open space and adjoining facilities.
 This includes urban parks, sportsgrounds, public cemeteries, dog parks, play spaces, skateparks, outdoor exercise equipment, street and park furniture, paths and green infrastructure such as trees, shrubs and grasses.

-You’re invited to have your say on the draft Urban Open Space Land Management Plan to help shape the future management and use of our public open spaces and ensure the plan reflects the needs of a growing and diverse community.
+The community was invited to have their say on the draft Urban Open Space Land Management Plan to help shape the future management and use of our public open spaces and ensure the plan reflects the needs of a growing and diverse community.

 Learn more about the Urban Open Space Land Management Plan including its vision, principles and focus areas.

-Have your say on the draft Urban Open Space Land Management Plan by completing our short survey.
+The community had the opportunity to provide feedback on the draft Urban Open Space Land Management Plan by completing a short survey.

-We will hold five 'pop-up' sessions where you can find out more about the Urban Open Space Land Management Plan.
+We held five pop-up sessions so the community could find out more about the Urban Open Space Land Management Plan.